-Writing about art from a period in history which has long since past is only really possible when there are sufficient examples which remain after all the vicissitudes of time.
+Writing about art from a period in history that has long since past is only really possible when there are sufficient examples that remain after all the vicissitudes of time.
 Luckily, fragments of artifacts and architecture can give experts clues from which deductions can be made after research and comparison with other examples.
-Whilst there is a tragic destruction and loss of architectural sites of historic importance due to conflicts in ideology which plague civilization even now, there are also sometimes discoveries in other areas, which can yield more information and wonderful examples to further our knowledge and understanding of past cultures.
+Whilst there is tragic destruction and loss of architectural sites of historic importance due to conflicts in an ideology that plague civilization even now, there are also sometimes discoveries in other areas, which can yield more information and wonderful examples to further our knowledge and understanding of past cultures.

 The most ancient examples of human art are splendid cave paintings of animals or symbols of spiritual or physical elements important to those people from those remote times.
 We can surmise just so much about them in the same way perhaps that one can appreciate a sketch but not marvel to the same extent as with the finished work.
 The most obviously enduring marks of past civilizations are usually those on a more monumental scale, such as architecture, with examples of sculpture and decorated pottery in good condition if extremely lucky.